Best Smart Speakers of 2022

 Today’s smart speakers are much more versatile, better-sounding, and yes, smarter than the original Amazon Echo.

-The world of smart speakers has expanded well beyond the original Amazon Echo, giving consumers a wealth of truly great options, but that makes choosing the right design, features, and price for your family more of a challenge.
+But while consumers shopping for a smart speaker now have a wealth of truly great options, that diversity makes finding a model with the right design, the right features, and the right price more of a challenge.

 Best-Sounding Smart Speaker

 With the departure of Google’s great-sounding Home Max, the latest iteration of the Sonos One inherits the title of the best-sounding smart speaker in our ratings.

 Our testers found the Sonos One’s sound to be clear and detailed, so you can hear nuances like a singer breathing or a pianist creaking the pedals.
 The bass is tight and has an impact in a way that’s likely to get your foot tapping (or other body parts shaking), though the speaker’s modest size prevents it from delivering bass that’s super-deep.

 And two Sonos Ones are better than one, our testers report.
 Because the speaker is monophonic, the sense that the musicians are in the room with you improves a lot when the model is stereo-paired with a second one.